What is John Sterling's Net Worth and Salary?

 John Sterling is an American sportscaster who has a net worth of $2 million.

-John Sterling is the radio play-by-play announcer for the New York Yankees.
+John Sterling is best known for being the former radio play-by-play announcer for the New York Yankees.
 From 1989 until a brief break in the summer of 2019, he called 5,060 consecutive Yankees games.
+He announced his retirement on April 15, 2024.
 Beyond baseball, Sterling announced the Kitten Bowl on the Hallmark Channel from 2013 to 2017.
 He is well known for his catchphrase "Ballgame over!
 Yankees win!
 Theeeeeeee Yankees win!".

 Salary